Laplacian Mixture Modeling for Network Analysis and Unsupervised Learning on Graphs: Appendix

 The stationary state of $L$ from equation \eqref{eq:L} is denoted

-and is used along with other eigenfunctions of $L$ in the separation/unmixing of the Boltzmann distribution into $m$ macrostates as described below.
-Adapting the notation slightly from \citet{shall96}, the eigenfunctions of $L$ are denoted $\{\psi_i\}_{i = 0}^\infty$ and the eigenvalues are denoted as $\{\lambda_i\}_{i = 0}^\infty$.
+and is used along with other eigenfunctions of $L$ in the separation/unmixing of the Boltzmann distribution into $m$ macrostates, analogous to the Perron-Frobenius eigenvector in Laplacian mixture models.
+Adapting the notation slightly from \cite{shall96}, the eigenfunctions of $L$ are denoted $\{\psi_i\}_{i = 0}^\infty$ and the eigenvalues are denoted as $\{\lambda_i\}_{i = 0}^\infty$.